 The National Atestino Museum

 There are many contexts and objects of great prestige, as well as of considerable beauty: from Neolithic ceramics, represented by one of the oldest decorated vases, to the very famous 'Welcome situla' defined by Giulia Fogolari as the 'epic poem of the Venetian people'.
-The situla, a vase made of bronze foil, shows in its figurative decoration scenes from the life and celebrations of the most important Atestine families of the 7th century BC.
+The situla, a bronze foil vase, shows in its figurative decoration scenes from the life and celebrations of the most important Atestine families of the 7th century BC